JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

   --query "{isDeviceOnlyAuthSupported:isDeviceOnlyAuthSupported,isDisabled:isDisabled,isFallbackPublicClient:isFallbackPublicClient,keyCredentials:keyCredentials,nativeAuthenticationApisEnabled:nativeAuthenticationApisEnabled,notes:notes,optionalClaims:optionalClaims}" `
 ```

-The `notes` property carried a value written during the incident, confirming the application had been touched.

 > ![Legacy Application Entry Evidence](evidence/02-legacy-app-entry.png)
-> *Highlighted: the `notes` property on the legacy application, redacted.
+> *Highlighted: the `notes` property, redacted.
 Its presence confirms the application was modified during the incident.*

-**Finding:** the flagged application was confirmed and its identifier obtained.
-The `notes` property established that it had been modified, but not how.
-Per the incident briefing, entry came through a phished user whose session was stolen after MFA had been satisfied, which is consistent with the absence of alerts in the sign-in logs.
+The `notes` property carried a value written during the incident, confirming the application had been touched.
+It established that the application was modified, not how.
+Per the briefing, entry came through a phished user whose session was stolen after MFA had been satisfied, which is consistent with the absence of alerts in the sign-in logs.

 ---

 ## 2. Escalate

+### Reviewing application credentials

 A stolen session expires.
 If the attacker intended to persist, a credential on the application is the mechanism that would outlast it, so I inspected the legacy application's password credentials.